KazuyaHara/Rails4-Template-FullStack/README.md

 # Rails4 Template FullStack
 Full-Stack application template for Rails 4. **Pull Requests are welcome!**
+This template is optimized to Postgresql & Heroku Deployment.
+So please replace words as necessary.

+## Basic features
+This application
+- run testing with RSpec, Spring & Guard.
+And you can use faker, factory_girl & shoulda-matchers
+- has annotate, bulletm better_errors & seed_fu that will support your happy coding
+- is integrated with friendly_id, kaminari & paranoia

+Plus, other useful gems are on Gemfile and waiting for you!

 ## Installation
 Consider your application name deeply, and then run